ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 ### Rotate the Switch in the Editor

-To figure out where the switch needs to be for on/off state, we will reposition it using the **Rotate** tool and take note of final rotations that we want to change it to.
+To figure out where the switch needs to be for on/off state, you will reposition it using the **Rotate** tool and take note of final rotations that you want to change it to.

 1. Click the **green** ring on the **Rotate** tool to move the switch up and down, and take note of the change in the **Y** value of the switch's **Rotation** property.
 2. Press ++Ctrl+Z++ to return the switch to its original position.